Control Flow & Error Handling¶

 Lambdas are auto-mapped over vectors when called directly.
 Use map for explicit element-wise application, fold for reductions, and scan for running accumulations:

-;; map applies a function to each element
+;; map applies a function to each element, returning a list

 ‣ (map (fn [x] (* x x)) [1 2 3 4 5])